Standards of Academic Honesty and Disciplinary Procedures

 7. Applicability of Other Codes of Conduct

-Students at the School are also subject to the University’s Code of Student Responsibilities which is administered by the University’s Dean of Students.
-These documents does not in any way limit or supersede that Code or the jurisdiction of the University’s Dean of Students, nor does it limit the ability of any other School or College in which a student of the School of Public Health may be enrolled to institute proceedings pursuant to its own disciplinary code.
+Students at the School are also subject to the University’s Code of Student Responsibilities, which is administered by the University’s Dean of Students.
+This document does not in any way limit or supersede that Code or the jurisdiction of the University’s Dean of Students, nor does it limit the ability of any other School or College in which a student of the School of Public Health may be enrolled to institute proceedings pursuant to its own disciplinary code.

 Approved by SPH Governing Council

 July 17, 2008